bcdavasconcelos/cite-field/README.md

 ---
 ```

-Other great filters can be found at [Pandoc Extensions](https://github.com/pandoc-ext?type=source).
+Other great filters likely to be compatible can be found at [Pandoc Extensions](https://github.com/pandoc-ext?type=source).

 License